-- Students should email their instructors requesting an appointment to meet and review the student's concern. - If this fails, the student may meet with the instructor and the program director to resolve the issue.
-Students should submit in writing to the Program Director their concern, steps taken to resolve the concern, and any evidence that ought to be reviewed in the appeals process to reconsider the decision made at the instructor level. - If the issue is not resolved in the informal process, the student may initiate the formal appeal process.
+- Students should email their instructors requesting an appointment to meet and review the student's concern. - If this fails, the student may meet with the instructor and the Director of Nursing Education Programs to resolve the issue.
+Students should submit in writing to the Director of Nursing Education Programs their concern, steps taken to resolve the concern, and any evidence that ought to be reviewed in the appeals process to reconsider the decision made at the instructor level. - If the issue is not resolved during the informal process, the student may initiate the formal appeal process.